helidon-io/helidon/docs/modules/injection/declarative.md

 - [`io.helidon.http.Http.Consumes`][io-helidon-http-5] - what media type this
   method accepts (request entity content type), replacing the client type default; an empty array clears it

+For a QUERY client method, use `@Http.QUERY`, annotate its query content with `@Http.Entity`, and declare the content media type using `@Http.Consumes`.

 Annotations on method parameters: